 BIO - THE SHORT STORY

-Now a real band, the lineup features long-time/former Brian Jonestown Massacre drummer Dan Allaire, lap-steel/guitar wiz, Paul Lacques (I See Hawks in LA, Double Naught Spycar) and bassist Ashley Berry.
-The sound has evolved to a distinctive, swirling-but-driving psychedelic twang, all riding smoothly over Cleary's Eno -esque atmospherics.
-The band are currently playing around LA and recording their second LP at their studio in Highland Park.
+Now locked in as a band, Strange Parade features long-time/former Brian Jonestown Massacre drummer Dan Allaire, lap-steel/guitar wiz, Paul Lacques (I See Hawks in LA, Double Naught Spycar) and bassist Ashley Berry.
+Their sound is a swirling-but-driving psychedelic folk rock / post-punk / new wave hybrid with Lacques’ lapsteel twang riding smoothly over Cleary's keyboards and bendy synths.
+The songs are moody and cinematic, recalling early Roxy Music or John Cale at times, Neil Young or Plush at others.
+Not so much a reinvention of Psychedelia or Americana as an attempt to broaden the scope of what defines these terms.
+The band are currently playing around LA and recording a second LP at their home studio in Highland Park.

 More at www.strangeparadeofficial.com

 STRANGE PARADE RELEASE DEBUT LP, “BETWEEN US ALL” - CD Release Party October 4 at Highland Park Bowl

 "Between Us All" is the first album from Strange Parade, brainchild of innovative keyboardist and songwriter Brian Cleary, former keyboardist and co-songwriter of Radar Brothers (Merge) and The Movies (Houston Party / Gern Blandsten).
 The album, featuring members of Radar Brothers, Eels and Trans Am will be released October 4, 2019 with a CD release party at Highland Park Bowl in Los Angeles.
 The performance will feature his new lineup of the band, featuring members of Brian Jonestown Massacre, I See Hawks In L.A. and Double Naught Spy Car.